 EDF Energy later acquired iSupplyEnergy from Vattenfall in March 2020.
 EDF is known for being one of the energy industry leaders working toward a low-carbon future, with a high customer service rating on Trustpilot and currently in second place on the Citizens Advice league table, out of 40 energy suppliers.

 Do iSupply offer renewable energy?

-According to the official iSupplyEnergy website, the company’s energy plans include 100% green electricity from renewable sources like solar and wind.
+According to the official iSupplyEnergy website, the company’s energy plans included 100% green electricity from renewable sources like solar and wind.

-The company has long term plans to include green gas, which involves 100% carbon-neutral gas, while also investing in carbon reduction projects to offset carbon emissions.
+The company had long term plans to include green gas, which involved 100% carbon-neutral gas, while also investing in carbon reduction projects to offset carbon emissions.

-While iSupplyEnergy does not provide electricity to businesses, EDF Energy does.
-EDF Energy is one of the Big Six U.K. energy suppliers. iSupply Group will likely continue to cater to domestic uses as usual.
+While iSupplyEnergy did not provide electricity to businesses, EDF Energy does.
+EDF Energy is one of the Big Six U.K. energy suppliers.

-When it comes to bills, iSupplyEnergy accounts are all online and paperless.
-Meter readings are submitted online through your account.
-Each new account has to be paid by a monthly direct debit, except for prepayment meters, where a prepayment key needs to be topped up before you can use the energy.
+When it comes to bills, iSupplyEnergy accounts were all online and paperless.
+Meter readings were submitted online through your account.
+Each new account had to be paid by a monthly direct debit, except for prepayment meters, where a prepayment key needed to be topped up before you could use the energy.

 iSupply Customer Reviews

-iSupplyEnergy’s customer base consists of domestic users.
-On Trustpilot, iSupplyEnergy reviews show the company has an aggregate rating of 4.2, which is good.
+iSupplyEnergy’s customer base consisted of domestic users.
+On Trustpilot, iSupplyEnergy reviews show the company had an aggregate rating of 4.2, which is good.
 However, several customer complaints seem to have gone unsolved or led to frustrated reviews.